 As both components are essential to sustainable weight loss, I have been focusing on achieving a healthy balance between the two.

-If you’ve been following Geez Louise, you’ll see my posts on HIIT workouts in my Fat To Fit club, and I have also written about the benefits of HIIT.
+If you’ve been following Geez Louise, you’ll see my posts on HIIT workouts and I have also written about the benefits of HIIT.
 I am a massive fan of high-intensity workouts for many reasons.
 Particularly because I can fit in a full body workout that really gets my sweat on in twenty minutes.

 Aside from completing HIIT workouts, I also make an effort to go for a walk every lunchtime.
 Typically I manage to get a ten-minute walk in each day.
 While it’s not an amazing amount of time, it’s still making the effort to get out of my office for some exercise.